M.Sc. Bastian Waldowski, Prof. Dr. Insa Neuweiler

 In cooperation with: DFG research unit FOR2131

 In terrestrial modeling, the interconnectedness of different compartments makes it advisable to use an integrated approach.
-However, coupled surface-subsurface modelling at a large scale can be very computationally demanding.
-This is commonly compensated by a higher grid size (compared to a stand-alone model), which may reduce model accuracy significantly due to smoothening of soil heterogeneities as well as topography.
+However, coupled surface/subsurface modeling at a large scale can be very computationally demanding.
+This is commonly compensated by a higher grid size (compared to a stand-alone model), which may reduce model accuracy significantly due to the smoothing of soil heterogeneities as well as topography.
 A coarser spatial grid generally leads to a decrease in curvature of the surface, which results in an underestimation of lateral fluxes.